splunk/public-o11y-docs/gdi/collectd/collectd-php-fpm.md

 To configure the PHP-FPM service itself to expose status metrics, follow these steps:

-1. Enable the status path.
+1. Activate the status path.
 See the PHP documentation for more information.
 2. Configure access through the web server.
 The following example shows how to configure access for NGINX:

    ```